 A Data Scientist’s specific tasks vary greatly depending on the industry they’re in and the company they work for.
-Generally speaking, though, a Data Scientist can expect to encounter some or all of the following tasks and responsibilities.
+Generally speaking, though, a Data Scientist job description will usually include all or most of the following roles and responsibilities:

 - Researching an industry and company to identify pain points, opportunities for growth, and areas for improvement in efficiency and productivity (among other things).